-This new A. Lange & Sohne Tourbograph Pour le Merite (Ref.
-712.050) -a limited edition of the well-known Tourbograph rattrapante chronograph-tourbillon watch- was first presented SIHH 2010 trade show.
+This A. Lange & Sohne Tourbograph Pour le Merite (Ref.
+712.050) -a limited edition of the well-known Tourbograph- was first presented at the SIHH 2010 trade show.
 It is the third (and, alas, the last, but surely not least) member of the German watchmaking specialist’s Homage to F.A.Lange series of ultra-luxury timepieces.
-Offered at a price easily dwarfing that of a Rolls-Royce, this artifact looks more like Lange’s tour de force -an object whose primary objective is to demonstrate the brand’s engineering prowess- rather than a product designed in order to earn some extra cash.
+Offered at a price easily dwarfing that of a Rolls-Royce, this artifact looks more like Lange’s tour de force -an object whose primary objective is to demonstrate the brand’s engineering prowess- rather than a product designed to earn some extra cash.

-The model that this new timekeeper is based on -the gorgeous A. Lange & Sohne Tourbograph hand-wound wristwatch- was, if memory serves well, first presented to the general public just over four years ago in December, 2005 to a great acclaim.
+The model that this limited edition is based on -the gorgeous hand-wound A. Lange & Sohne Tourbograph that combined a hand-crafted tourbillon module with a rattrapante chronograph- was, if memory serves well, first presented to the general public just over four years ago in December 2005 to great acclaim.

-The Tourbograph was the first watch in Lange’s history that combined a high-precision fusee-and-chain transmission with a rattrapante (aka “double”) chronograph complication.
+The Tourbograph was the first collection in Lange’s history that combined a high-precision fusee-and-chain transmission with a rattrapante (aka “double”) chronograph complication.

-For this year, A. Lange & Sohne has presented a special edition of the watch.
+For this year, A. Lange & Sohne has presented a special edition.

 Its main difference from the original model is a honey-colored gold case, engine-turned dial and a beautifully decorated L903.0 hand-wound movement, which is perfectly seen through a sapphire glass-covered transparent case back.

 The rest is more or less the same.
-The watch still features a double-chronograph (aka “rattrapante”) function with a pair of central seconds hands and a 30-minute chronograph totalizer at 9 hours, which is beautifully counterweighted with a power reserve indicator at 3 o’clock.
-The laboriously finished tourbillon carriage (that’s why the watch is called TOURBograph) is neatly placed at 6 hours.
+The 712.050 still features a double-chronograph (aka “rattrapante”) function with a pair of central seconds hands and a 30-minute chronograph totalizer at 9 hours, which is beautifully counterweighted with a power reserve indicator at 3 o’clock.
+The laboriously finished tourbillon carriage (that’s why it is called TOURBograph) is neatly placed at 6 hours.

-It is a pleasure to note that, instead of the usual tachymeter scale on the bezel flange, the watch features a clean, easy to read seconds track.
+It is a pleasure to note that, instead of the usual tachymeter scale on the bezel flange, the dial features a clean, easy to read seconds track.

 Only 50 of these watches will be ever made.
 A. Lange & Sohne plans to sell them at a stunning retail price of $500,000 (give or take.)